Edward H. Fickett: Biography

 During 1958, Fickett served in an advisory capacity to the National Association of Home Builders in the Research House Program.
 He contributed in bettering relations between home builders and architects in California while improving zoning and planning ordinances.
-Fickett served as the Chairman of the Southern California Chapter, AIA, Committee on Low Cost Housing, collaborating with the Home Builders Association in planning a small prototype residential community in Los Angeles, California.
-He also served as a member of the American Arbitration Association, National Panel of Arbitrators for the years 1961, 1962 and 1963.
+Fickett served as the Chairman of the Southern California Chapter, AIA, Committee on Low-Cost Housing, collaborating with the Home Builders Association in planning a small prototype residential community in Los Angeles, California.
+He also served as a member of the American Arbitration Association, National Panel of Arbitrators for the years 1961, 1962, and 1963.

-The American Institute of Architects honored Fickett on April 14, 1969, by inviting him fellowship and membership into the College of Fellows for his notable contributions to the advancement of the profession of architecture (FAIA).
-It was through his excellence of design, proportion and scale along with the regional materials used including redwood, adobe brick and handmade flooring tiles.
+The American Institute of Architects honored Fickett on April 14, 1969, by inviting him for fellowship and membership into the College of Fellows for his notable contributions to the advancement of the profession of architecture (FAIA).
+It was through his excellence of design, proportion, and scale along with the regional materials used including redwood, adobe brick, and handmade flooring tiles.
 It was Fickett's ability to express the continuity of detail and expression of structural elements, all notable in the architect's works.
-The residential works exemplify an excellence of regional quality, which became trademark of the architect.
+The residential works exemplify an excellence of regional quality, which became the trademark of the architect.

 The City of Los Angeles Cultural Affairs Department designated the Jacobson House, Los Angeles as Historic Cultural Monument No. 674.
-This was the first contemporary structure to receive Landmark Status by the City.
+This was the first contemporary structure to receive Landmark Status from the City.
 Commissioned by Dr. and Mrs. George Jacobson in 1965.
 The Jacobson House embodies the distinguishing characteristics of Fickett's work.
 Located on the same hillside street as the landmark Lovell Health House, the Jacobson House overlooks Eastern Hollywood and Barnsdall Park.
 Fickett oriented the house to make maximum use of the broad panorama.
 The house is a pavilion with the interior extending into the exterior with Asian-inspired landscaping.
-Other "Fickett Details" in the house include custom designed light fixtures, clerestory windows, room partitions, walnut paneling, built-in amenities such as bar and music storage, aggregate stone paving, large wrap-around decks, doors framed with painted black surrounds, and a variety of building materials, in this case brick, wood, stone, and glass.
+Other "Fickett Details" in the house include custom-designed light fixtures, clerestory windows, room partitions, walnut paneling, built-in amenities such as bar and music storage, aggregate stone paving, large wrap-around decks, doors framed with painted black surrounds, and a variety of building materials, in this case, brick, wood, stone, and glass.
 His fascination with light is quite apparent in the architect's body of work.
-Filtered and diffused light often found with slatted shade screens, "peek-a-boo" windows, clerestory windows and interior atrium positioned to allow soft light into areas of the home.
+Filtered and diffused light is often found with slatted shade screens, "peek-a-boo" windows, clerestory windows, and interior atrium positioned to allow soft light into areas of the home.
 Fickett felt every window had a purpose; to bring the outside in.

 Upon his death in 1999 due to complications from an E. coli infection, the American Institute of Architects named him "An American Hero".
 Governor Gray Davis praised him as "an exceptional architect who made many beautiful contributions to his community and to the people of this great state."
 President Bill Clinton presented his widow, Joycie Fickett with a letter of condolence, along with an American flag.